yucking/detail-api/README.md

 To install:
   - For Matlab, add detail-api/MatlabApi to the Matlab path (OSX/Linux binaries provided)
   - For Python, run "make" under detail-api/PythonAPI

+To see a demo:
+  - For Matlab, run detail-api/MatlabApi/detailDemo.m.
+  - For Python, run the IPython notebook detail-api/PythonApi/detailDemo.ipynb.